bennColl-cs4387/maliks/README.md

 - Fixed case sensitivity issue with file types in the Python File Mover [code](https://github.com/AustinCGomez/Python-File-Mover), accepted in [this PR](https://github.com/AustinCGomez/Python-File-Mover/pull/60).
 (Merged)
 - Fixed a bug causing a stray 'U' to appear in the front-end for the TEN-Agent project [code](https://github.com/TEN-framework/TEN-Agent/), accepted in [this PR](https://github.com/TEN-framework/TEN-Agent/issues/407).
 (Merged)
 - Fixed a bug causing the text file to not be parsed into a PDF properly for the travelitinerary [code](https://github.com/gloriapul/travelitinerary/tree/pdf-fix).
 The issue was that the text file was being read using UTF-8 encoding, which was causing the PDF to be empty.
-I changed the encoding to Latin-1, which fixed the issue.[here](https://ibb.co/Sc73zwL)
+I changed the encoding to Latin-1, which fixed the issue.[here](https://ibb.co/Sc73zwL) (Merged)

 ---